-- □ Set up Common App account/sign FERPA waiver (Aug) - □ Jesuit Colleges & Universities Fair (September 12) - □ College Fair for Private and Parochial Schools (September 22) - □ Sign up for College appointments with parents and counselors - □ Re-take SAT and ACT as necessary (September-December) - □ Register with NCAA Eligibility Center if not yet completed & submit transcript request online - □ Visit with college representatives during lunch (listed on Naviance) - □ Senior Collaborations with counselors (September/November) - □ Review and follow letter of recommendation request deadlines as posted on the school calendar - ☐ Begin out-of-state applications & Common App as early as August - □ Apply to California State Universities-CSUs (October-November) - □ Apply to University of California-UCs
+- Sign up for College appointments with parents and counselors - □ Review and follow College Document Form request deadlines as posted on the form - □ Senior Collaborations with counselors (September/November) - □ Visit with college representatives during lunch (listed on Naviance) - Attend UC College Night, Private and Parochial Schools College Fair, and the Jesuit Colleges and Universities Fair - □ Re-take SAT and ACT as necessary (September-December) Students are responsible for sending scores directly though the testing agencies. - □ Begin out-of-state applications, UCs & Common App as early as August - □ Apply to private colleges and universities Oct.-Feb.
+Check for early action/early decision deadlines - usually early November. - □ Apply to California State Universities-CSUs (available October, deadline Nov 30) - □ Apply to University of California-UCs (available August, deadline Nov 30) - □ Attend Financial Aid Night and complete the FAFSA (opens October 1).

-(applications available online in August/submit in November)

-- □ Apply to private colleges and universities Oct.-Feb.
-Check for early action/early decision deadlines usually early November. - □ Complete the FAFSA which opens October 1.
 Check school websites for due dates.
-CalGrant FAFSA deadline is March 2. - □ File the CSS Profile @ CollegeBoard.org (as applicable) - □ Check all college emails and communications. - □ Take college placement exams as needed (April/May) - □ Register for housing (meet all deadlines) - □ Notify colleges of your intent to register by May 1, 2018
+CalGrant FAFSA deadline is March 2. - □ File the CSS Profile @ CollegeBoard.org (as applicable) - Check all college emails and portals. - □ Register for housing (meet all deadlines) - □ Notify colleges of your intent to register by May 1, 2019